ashwinkumar12345/apache-kafka-intro/README.md

 <a name="backend"></a>
 > ## Kafka Backend

-- A topic or stream is split across the cluster
+A topic or stream is split across the cluster
  - Broker or server: 3 (IDs 101, 102, 103)
  - Topics: 1 (Topic-A)
  - Partitions: 2 (0 and 1)
  - Replication factor: 1

 For a given partition, you have only one leader that receives and serves data for that partition, the other brokers synchronize that data.
-If a leader broker goes down, you have an election to choose new leader.
-The leader and in sync replicas are decided by Zookeeper
+If a leader broker goes down, you have an election to choose the new leader.
+The leader and in-sync replicas are decided by Zookeeper.

 <img width="622" alt="6" src="https://user-images.githubusercontent.com/4720428/56758312-2dcb0a00-674b-11e9-9532-eac3e4876624.png">

 <a name="producer"></a>
 > ## Producers

 Write data to topics.

- - Producers automatically know which broker and partition to write to
- - Delivery semantics indicates the integrity of data as it moves from point A to point B:
+Producers automatically know which broker and partition to write to Delivery semantics indicates the integrity of data as it moves from point A to point B:
  - acks = 0: Producer does not wait for acknowledgment (data loss) - At most once
  - acks = 1: Producer waits for leader acknowledgement (limited data loss) - At least once
  - acks = 2: Producer waits for leader + replica acknowledgement (no data loss) - Exactly once, expensive

 <img width="638" alt="7" src="https://user-images.githubusercontent.com/4720428/56758357-489d7e80-674b-11e9-98b1-51f6f13eeb1a.png">

 <a name="consumer"></a>
 > ## Consumers

 Read data from a topic.

- - A single consumer can read from only one partition so there is no contention among consumers
+A single consumer can read from only one partition so there is no contention among consumers.
- - Consumer Groups are a group of consumers working together
+Consumer Groups are a group of consumers working together.
- - Consumers in a consumer group read data from exclusive partitions for faster performance, each consumer would get a subset of the messages
- - Consumer group represents an application
+Consumers in a consumer group read data from exclusive partitions for faster performance, each consumer would get a subset of the messages.
+Consumer group represents an application
- - Consumer offsets - Kafka stores offsets at which a consumer group has been reading to help the consumer group keep track of it's location as it's reading data from a topic
+Consumer offsets: Kafka stores offsets at which a consumer group has been reading to help the consumer group keep track of it's location as it's reading data from a topic

 <img width="690" alt="8" src="https://user-images.githubusercontent.com/4720428/56758392-62d75c80-674b-11e9-92a6-439b86f60a58.png">